 I played around with WordPress on a locally installed copy for a few weeks before taking the plunge and securing a host for my site.
 I had picked up the domain name much earlier through Hover which is the service my husband uses to manage his domains.
 Often, you can get a free domain name with a new hosting account.

 I also spent quite a bit of time trying to decide on the best host for my needs wanting to balance cost, features and customer service reputation.
-My husband has a dedicated server for his blog and I had thought I could piggy-back that but he wasn’t willing to install WordPress.
-After reading many online reviews, I chose Siteground.com.* It has only been 30 days using Siteground but I have found the service and reliability to be fantastic and the easy install of WordPress had me working away in just minutes after signup.
-I’ve had no complaints but will update you on that if anything changes.
+My husband has a dedicated server for his blog and I had thought I could piggy-back that but he wasn't willing to install WordPress.
+After reading many online reviews, I chose Siteground.com.* In the past three years, I have found the service and reliability to be fantastic and the easy install of WordPress had me working away in just minutes after signup.
+On the rare occasion that I completely mess something up, it is super easy to revert to a backup copy and it literally takes less than a minute to get up and running again.

 *Link is an affiliate link.
 See disclosures here.